RickGroenewegen/sublime-sync/README.md

 ## SSH keys

-Using SSH keys is supported, but only by configuring the path to the PEM file in your sftp-config.json:
+Using SSH keys is supported by configuring the path to the PEM file in your sftp-config.json:

 ```
 "sftp_flags": ["-o IdentityFile=/path/to/your.pem"],